 One moment, everything may be wonderful in your relationship, and the next, something can happen and that’s it — you know it’s over.
 When you get to that breaking-point moment, there’s no going back — you know it’s the moment you have to

 break up with your partner.
 It’s not necessarily an easy thing to do, but it always, always has to be done.

-Banking from Breakup Coach & Expert, helps women become more powerful, confident, and happier versions of themselves following their breakup.
+Banking from Breakup coach and expert, helps women become more powerful, confident, and happier versions of themselves following their break up.
 “Sometimes, in order to find yourself, you have to walk away from someone even though you don’t want to,” she tells Bustle.
 “It may be the toughest decision you have to make, but you may have no choice if you want to get back into the driver’s seat of your life.
-Even though it’s hard, your breakup may be the best thing that happened to you.”
+Even though it’s hard, your break up may be the best thing that happened to you.”

 “One morning, I woke up next to my husband in what was an unsatisfactory marriage and I felt naked, like, ‘What am I doing with no clothes on in front of this person?’
 That was when I knew it was time to get out.
 I got up — he was still asleep — got dressed, quietly packed a bag with some essentials, packed another bag with essentials for my then-two-year-old daughter, got her out of her crib, and fled.
 I called him later to tell him I wouldn't be coming home and to make arrangements for him to see our daughter.

 I was 27 at the time and